acdh-oeaw/Teaching_CBS4DH/exercise/commandline/README.md

 - [ ] Use `cut` to show only the filename, without the number of lines

-- [ ] There is a file `animals.txt` in the `data` folder.
+- [ ] There is a file `animals.txt` in the `commandline/data` folder.
 Look at it using the `cat` tool.
 It contains a date in the first column, then an animal type in the second column and a number of sightings in the third column.
 Find out on how many days there was a rabbit sighting.

 - [ ] Look at the manual of the `tr` tool - can you use it to print the content of `animals.txt` and make the animal names UPPERCASE?